dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/animation-overview.md

 - To make a <xref:System.Windows.FrameworkElement> an animation target, you give it a name by setting its <xref:System.Windows.FrameworkElement.Name%2A> property.
 In code, you must also use the <xref:System.Windows.FrameworkElement.RegisterName%2A> method to register the element name with the page to which it belongs.

-- To make a <xref:System.Windows.Freezable> object an animation target in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], you use the [x:Name Directive](/dotnet/desktop/xaml-services/xname-directive) to assign it a name.
+- To make a <xref:System.Windows.Freezable> object an animation target in XAML, you use the [x:Name Directive](/dotnet/desktop/xaml-services/xname-directive) to assign it a name.
 In code, you just use the <xref:System.Windows.FrameworkElement.RegisterName%2A> method to register the object with the page to which it belongs.

-The sections that follow provide an example of naming an element in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] and code.
+The sections that follow provide an example of naming an element in XAML and code.
 For more detailed information about naming and targeting, see the [Storyboards Overview](storyboards-overview.md).

 ### Applying and Starting Storyboards

-To start a storyboard in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], you associate it with an <xref:System.Windows.EventTrigger>.
+To start a storyboard in XAML, you associate it with an <xref:System.Windows.EventTrigger>.
 An <xref:System.Windows.EventTrigger> is an object that describes what actions to take when a specified event occurs.
 One of those actions can be a <xref:System.Windows.Media.Animation.BeginStoryboard> action, which you use to start your storyboard.
 Event triggers are similar in concept to event handlers because they enable you to specify how your application responds to a particular event.
-Unlike event handlers, event triggers can be fully described in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)]; no other code is required.
+Unlike event handlers, event triggers can be fully described in XAML; no other code is required.

 To start a <xref:System.Windows.Media.Animation.Storyboard> in code, you can use an <xref:System.Windows.EventTrigger> or use the <xref:System.Windows.Media.Animation.Storyboard.Begin%2A> method of the <xref:System.Windows.Media.Animation.Storyboard> class.